-Samuel M. Pape is an associate in Latham & Watkins' London office.
-He is a Solicitor Advocate and member of the firm’s International Arbitration Practice.
-His practice focuses on international arbitration, public international law and complex litigation in England and overseas.
+Samuel Pape is an associate in Latham & Watkins' London office.
+He is a solicitor advocate and member of the firm’s International Arbitration Practice.
+He advises on international arbitration, public international law, and complex litigation in England and overseas.

 Mr. Pape’s experience includes representing:

 - A state-owned oil company in defending a US$1 billion HKIAC arbitration concerning alleged events of default under a loan agreement